- Why You Should Not Miss An Adventure Travel To Latvia (Even If You Are Not Adventure Traveler)

-Nature Park “Piejūra” is the nature park lays at the seacoast of Riga, Carnikava, and Saulkrasti municipalities.
+Nature Park “Piejura” is the nature park lays at the seacoast of Riga, Carnikava, and Saulkrasti municipalities.
 The word “Piejūra” itself means “at the sea”.
-That said it is the closest protected area that you can visit while you are in Riga.
+That said it is one of the closest protected areas that you can go to while you are in Riga.
 So what’s interesting there?
 Well, you will find gorgeous beaches, sandy and grey dunes here.
-Old coastal pine forests with fresh air right in or next to the big city are what attract people too.
+Old coastal pine forests with fresh air right in or next to the big city are what attract people too when they visit Latvia.

 A special place of interest is Daugavgrīva Fortress.
 It is built in the Swedish Livonia in the 17th century.
-Today it is pretty wild and interesting area in the very north of Riga City.
+Today it is a pretty wild and interesting area in the very north of Riga city.

-For a relaxed unwinding with your family or friends on a sandy beach visit Saulkrasti Town.
+For a relaxed holiday with your family or friends on a sandy beach visit Saulkrasti Town.
 It is the longest town in Latvia some 45 km/28 miles to the North from Riga.

 “Lake Engure” Nature Park

 “Lake Engure” Nature Park is about 70 km/44 miles to the northwest from Riga.
 Engure Lake is also a shallow lagoon lake.
 Hence it is also a paradise for migrating birds and a good place for bird watchers.
 Yet it is much closer to Riga than Lake Pape.
 You can get to the park by bus or by car.
-The lake is close to the Riga Bay.
+The lake is close to the Gulf of Riga.
 Thus you can combine bird watching on the lake with a relaxed afternoon on a beach.
-You will find great spots for this on the way back to Riga in such places like Klapkalnciems or Ragaciems.
+You will find great spots for this on the way back to Riga in such places like Klapkalnciems, Ragaciems, and Lapmezciems.

 Abava Valley Nature Park is an amazing destination for a kayaking or canoeing trip.
 It has impressive landscapes, cozy old towns on their banks and natural diversity.
 Depending on which section of this river you plan to conquer you will get one or all these values combined.